 You'll notice that in the first photo the round black coffee table is shown in the background, and then here it's paired with this seating area with a cozy fur rug.
 But then...
 The rug here is most certainly the one in the second photo, don't you think?
 And the coffee table has changed for one with a little more edge, which I like.
 Also, before you jump to conclusions about having expensive blue and white china covering a low table in a house with two kids and two dogs - Brigette notes that most of them were cheap thrift store finds.
 A perfect example of how, when you mix high and low, anything can look expensive!

 Through the french doors to the left lies my second favorite room in the house - the solarium!
-I mean - c'mon with this dining set that's a little bit rock'n roll and perfectly suited to pair with piano and electric guitar that's at the ready for a little jam sesh.
+I mean - c'mon with this dining set that's a little bit rock'n roll and perfectly suited to pair with piano and an electric guitar under $2000 that's at the ready for a little jam sesh.
 This is the kind of room I dream of adding on someday.

 These main spaces really are my favorite of the bunch, but just to help prove my point that this home is indeed very playful and has more cozy moments, here's a bit more...
 Outside, the small pool still sports an amazing slide and sun throne.
 The wood paneled study makes for a cozy family escape.
 This space seems much more relaxed vibe than the other living room!
 The girls' rooms are super fun, and sport their own iconic moments (that yellow chair!) but are far from precious.
 And this little peek at what I'm guessing might be the master or a guest room is leaving me wanting much more!
 I hate when house tours skimp over whole room shots.
 I'd love to see the rest of this space!
 (C'mon, Arch Digest!).
 But I'll settle for this more than amazing family portrait.
 Don't they just seem like the coolest??